 Students need to understand that parking on school property is a privilege.
-The first ticket includes a \$5.00 fine, the second ticket includes a \$10.00 fine, and the third ticket involves loss of parking privileges for the remainder of the school year.
-Parking privileges will be temporarily revoked until assessed fines are paid.
+The first ticket includes a \$5.00 fine, the second ticket includes a \$10.00 fine, and the third ticket involves loss of parking privileges for the remainder of the

 Students who have their parking privilege permanently revoked will not receive a refund.
 Also, the principal or his designee shall have the authority to remove and/or suspend/revoke driving and parking privileges as a result of the following violations:

-- Excessive tardies, absences, and/or truancy. - Violations of the Transylvania County Code of Conduct. - Inadequate Academic Performance
+- · Excessive tardies, absences, and/or truancy. - Violations of the Transylvania County Code of Conduct. - · Inadequate Academic Performance

 The school has the authority to search students' vehicles on school grounds if there is suspicion of alcohol, drugs, stolen items, or as part of an arrest for violating the law.
 Students, who drive vehicles to school, park at their own risk and need to understand that the school or the Board of Education cannot be held responsible for the vehicle.
 A student is not to be in the parking lot during the school day unless he/she has permission from the office or has an early dismissal.